The Ice Plant, a cold-hardy succulent hailing from Africa of which you’ll find lots of varieties.

 Their bloom time throughout the summer and into the fall and stay green year round in a temperate setting.
 In colder areas, foliage dies back in the winter time, but new plants will grow from seed in the spring.

-Attractive Ice Plant Varieties Include:
+Attractive Ice Plant Varieties or types of ice plant Include:

 Delosperma cooperi or Cooper’s Ice Plant the first variety introduced to the US.
 It produces deep purple flowers and the variety most people know.